 To make this transition smoother, you can also look at point solutions in the beginning.
 Existing automations and workflows can use ML (with its feedback loop) to improve effectiveness and efficiency – for example, to tweak 'exceptions' levels, or adjust the level of confidence an AI bot/model has in a particular course of action.

-In the Business Intelligence / Analytics space, we have the ‘data wrangling,’ storage and visualisation portions, each of which can leverage AI/ML in its own unique way.
+In the Business Intelligence / Analytics space, we have the ‘data wrangling,’ storage and visualization portions, each of which can leverage AI/ML in its own unique way.

-In the Cost Optimisation / Capacity Management space, using ML you can look at right-sizing your workloads and address how and where you deploy your infrastructure.
+In the Cost Optimization / Capacity Management space, using ML you can look at right-sizing your workloads and address how and where you deploy your infrastructure.
 This can help you in leveraging spot instances when deploying your apps.
 You can also work towards predicting Spot Instances interruption to maintain high-availability.
-This can pave the way for using AI to self-manage workload and hybrid environments with optimisation for cost, compliance and performance.
-Another way to use ML is to leverage it to build spend optimisation into your Agile/DevOps processes
+This can pave the way for using AI to self-manage workload and hybrid environments with optimization for cost, compliance and performance.
+Another way to use ML is to leverage it to build spend optimization into your Agile/DevOps processes

 Summary and Key Takeaways